-When scanning is then performed, the blood flow through the arteries and veins in the brain can be traced.
-If this test is done during a seizure, it will show where in the brain the seizure started.
+This test shows blood flow in different areas of the brain.
+If the test is done during a seizure, it can show the area where the seizure started as a "hotspot" due to the increased blood flow.
 It is also done in between seizures to give a comparison reading.